ビザの申請は千葉でビザ申請を専門で行なっているamie行政書士へ

 2. Certificate of employment or notice of employment acceptance (issued by a Japanese company)

-If someone other than the applicant will cover the stay expenses:
+If someone other than the applicant will cover the expenses:

 1. Certificate of residence tax payment (taxable or non-taxable) for the last year of the person supporting the stay expenses, along with a tax payment certificate